eyalabraham/new-xt-bios/README.md

 - Hardware includes Z80-SIO USART (on channel B) + RPi to replace CRT.
 - Reconstructed keyboard interface for PS/2 protocol.
 - COM1 with UART 16550
-- COM2 based Z80-SIO channel A, possible "hide" this UART and use it as a SLIP network interface.
+- COM2 based Z80-SIO channel A, optionally "hide" this USART and use it as a SLIP network interface or a serial debug console.
-- IDE-8255 interface for Cf card.
+- IDE-8255 interface for CF card.
 - BIOS with required POST and services to boot MS-DOS 3.31, modified MINIX 2.0
 - ROM monitor functions